-Adults Children/Young People • provide induction which includes relevant • ensure children/young people know that information on child protection to ensure there are adults in school whom they can that individuals understand and discharge approach if they are worried or in difficulty. their role and responsibilities, to include but not be limited to the Child Protection Policy, • establish and maintain an ethos where Part 1 of the current KCSE (and Annex A), children/young people feel secure, are Code of Conduct/Staff behaviour Protocol encouraged to talk, and are listened to. (including the procedures for reporting low level concerns) identity and role of the • ensure all staff should be able to reassure Designated Safeguarding Lead (DSL) and children and young people that they are any deputies, pupil behaviour policy (which being taken seriously and that they will be now needs to include measures to prevent supported and kept safe.
-A victim should bullying, including cyberbullying, prejudice-based and discriminatory bullying), child on child abuse policy and the school's response to children missing education and whistleblowing procedures.
+- provide induction which includes relevant information on child protection to ensure that individuals understand and discharge their role and responsibilities, to include but not be limited to the Child Protection Policy, Part 1 of the current KCSE (and Annex A), Code of Conduct/Staff behaviour Protocol (including the procedures for reporting low level concerns) identity and role of the Designated Safeguarding Lead (DSL) and any deputies, pupil behaviour policy (which now needs to include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying), child on child abuse policy and the school's response to children absent from education and whistleblowing procedures. - ensure that staff are aware that technology is a significant component in many safeguarding and wellbeing issues and that children are at risk of abuse and other risks online as well as face to face. - provide induction training that is structured to ensure all new staff, supply staff, agency workers and volunteers (including all Governors) will attend induction training and will also regularly (at least annually) be required to attend appropriate child protection training and online safety training, which includes